jhu-library-operations-test/pass-policy-service/README.md

     docker-compose build

-ci is set up to automatically build and deploy an image to dockerhub upon commit to `master`, tagged as `:latest`.
-For tags pushed to github, ci will automatically build and deploy an image whose tag matches the git tag.
+ci is set up to automatically build and deploy an image to docker hub upon commit to `master`, tagged as `:latest`.
+For tags pushed to GitHub, ci will automatically build and deploy an image whose tag matches the git tag.

 ### Docker Configuration

-The only configuration is via the `POLICY_FILE` environment variable.
+The `POLICY_FILE` environment variable.
 This points to a policy rules DSL file (accessible in the container, either built-in, or mounted)

 Built-in policy files include `docker.json` (default, works in the `pass-docker` environment), and `aws.json` (works in an AWS environment).

+Additional configuration is achieved via the following environment variables:

+* `PASS_EXTERNAL_FEDORA_BASEURL`: External (public) Fedora PASS baseurl
+* `PASS_FEDORA_BASEURL`: Internal (private) Fedora PASS baseurl
+* `PASS_FEDORA_USER`: Username for basic auth to Fedora
+* `PASS_FEDORA_PASSWORD`: Password for basic auth to Fedora
+* `POLICY_SERVICE_PORT`: Port for policy service port (default is 0 for random)